Are you shopping for new cookware and knives but can’t decide between Calphalon and Made In?

 Where It’s Made

-Calphalon manufactures its Elite and Signature non-stick collections in the United States.
+Calphalon manufactures its Elite, Commercial, and Signature non-stick (individual pieces only) collections in the United States.
 All other collections are made in China.

 Made In cookware is made in multiple locations.
-Its stainless clad line is manufactured in the U.S., while its non-stick cookware is made in Italy.
+Its stainless clad and non-stick cookware is manufactured in the U.S. and Italy.
 The copper, carbon steel, and enameled cast iron Dutch oven are all produced in France.

 This section breaks down the most common complaints about Calphalon and Made In cookware.